-One of the mandates of the WEIC is to identify root causes of educational inequalities in Delaware schools, particularly among those serving student populations with high concentrations of poverty.
+One of the mandates of the WEIC Wilmington Education Improvement Commission is to identify root causes of educational inequalities in Delaware schools, particularly among those serving student populations with high concentrations of poverty.
 Similarly, one of the responsibilities of the Access to Justice Commission formed by the Delaware Supreme Court is to examine ways to address disparities in the criminal justice system by identifying the root causes of inequality and crime.
 These root causes include lack of equal economic, educational, or other opportunities.
 Recommendations will focus on how improvements in these areas might diminish crime.
-Because the same root causes underlie disparities observed in both the education and criminal justice systems, the Access to Justice Commission and WEIC are partnering to share research and develop comprehensive strategies that address structural inequalities.
+Because the same root causes underlie disparities observed in both the education and criminal justice systems, the Access to Justice Commission and WEIC Wilmington Education Improvement Commission are partnering to share research and develop comprehensive strategies that address structural inequalities.

-By coordinating efforts, the two commissions can work more efficiently.
+By coordinating efforts, the two commissions can works more efficiently.
 By coordinating staff resources, they can work toward the common objective of identifying public policy ideas that improve educational and economic opportunity; make schools a stabilizing pillar of local communities; reduce incentives for youth criminal involvement; and bolster Delaware's appeal as an attractive place to locate businesses.

-The subcommittee of the Access to Justice Commission charged with addressing the root causes of disparities in the criminal justice system will coordinate its work with WEIC, focusing in particular on institutional inequalities that prompt engagement in criminal behavior.
+The subcommittee of the Access to Justice Commission charged with addressing the root causes of disparities in the criminal justice system will coordinate its work with the WEIC Wilmington Education Improvement Commission, focusing in particular on institutional inequalities that prompt engagement in criminal behavior.
 These areas include educational, social, and economic factors that have been the focus of research conducted by University of Delaware faculty and staff.
 The subcommittee members will provide expert testimony and a compilation of existing research to be made available for use by the Access to Justice Commission.